icloud-photos-downloader/icloud_photos_downloader/docs/nas.md

 Portal Configuration/Portal Name | `icloudpd` |
 Portal Configuration/Protocol to Portal | `HTTP Protocol` |
 Portal Configuration/Use Node IP for Portal IP/Domain | checked |
-Portal Configuration/Port | `9090` |
+Portal Configuration/Port | `9090` | Same as "Port Forwarding/Host Port" above

 Once the app has started, connect to the [WebUI](webui) to enter password and MFA code one of two ways:
 - Using browser from your PC to 9090 port of your NAS
-- Clicking on `icloudp` button in Detail/Application Info section of TrueNAS portal
+- Clicking on `icloudpd` button in Detail/Application Info section of TrueNAS portal

+## Running on Synology NAS

+The error `Failed to execv() /tmp/staticx-kJmNbp` has a workaround by (from an SSH terminal in my case) running `sudo mount /tmp -o remount,exec`. [#788](https://github.com/icloud-photos-downloader/icloud_photos_downloader/issues/788)